AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.2.
 Variability

+> TODO: Add content about general variability metrics like the interannual and multi-annual variability.
+> In general, dynamical downscaling and univariate bias correction doesn't improve the model biases.

 > Summary: GCMs tend to overestimate the frequency of extended periods of persistent hot or cold weather.
 > Downscaling with RCMs tends to improve the representation of persistent extreme weather,
 > and the remaining bias can be further reduced by applying the QDM method.